-The following chapters contain the forward-looking part of Envision 2050.
-This is where you will find policy recommendations and goals.
-The plan's core values (sustainability, collaboration, equity, forward-thinking, and respect), combined with the extensive public input received by the Comprehensive Plan Advisory Committee, guided the process of developing the recommendations.
-The icons listed below are used in these chapters to show when a recommendation aligns with a specific core value.
+The following chapters contain the plan's goals and recommendations.
+The plan's core values (sustainability, collaboration, equity, forward-thinking, and respect), combined with the extensive input received by the Comprehensive Plan Advisory Committee and community, guided the process of developing goals and recommendations.